learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 Now, let's plot our data again with the result of SVM in it.
 - The first line is simply creating the scatter plot like before
 - Next, you need to specify that what you will do next uses the same axes as the scatter plot.
-You can do this using `plot.gca()`.
+You can do this using `plt.gca()`.
 Store it in an object and for the remainder you'll use this object to create the lines in your plot
 - Use `.countour()`.
 The first two argument are the coordinates created usiung the meshgrid, the third argument the result of your decision function call.
 - You'll want three lines: one decision boundary, and the 2 lines going through the support vectors.
 Incluse `levels = [-1,0,1]` to get all three.